 Telecom4Good develops self-sustaining programs to help NGOs reduce their direct overhead costs associated with the research, negotiation, procurement, and management of their Internet services globally.

-Robert is driven to create an environment for NGOs to leverage collaboration with other locally based NGOs in Africa.
-Aggregating their internet purchases will not only command higher quality internet but also significantly reduce costs.
-Robert has personal relationships with 300+ international NGOs with more than 2500 offices globally.
-To meet the needs of Telecom4Good’s NGO clients, he has built executive relationships with more than 129 high-quality Internet service providers around the world.
-Robert has been working with many of the leading NGOs through conferences, roundtables, webinars sponsored by InsideNGO and NetHope.
-This collaboration has helped further efforts to improve internet network performance and reduce overhead costs associated with research, contracting, procuring, managing and maintaining Internet services.
+His career-long focus on improving quality of service motivates him to find solutions to reduce the costs required to meet customers’ business and impact objectives.
+Robert is driven to create an environment for NGOs to leverage collaboration with other locally-based NGOs, especially those in Africa.
+Robert has personal relationships with 300+ international NGOs with more than 2,500 offices globally.
+To meet the needs of Telecom4Good’s NGO clients, he has built a deep-rooted partnership with Cisco Meraki and made connections with more than 129+ Internet service providers around the world.
+Robert works with many leading NGOs through conferences, round-tables, and webinars sponsored by Humentum (formally InsideNGO) and NetHope.
+Hearing directly from staff who tackle problems in the field and improve communities daily has inspired Telecom4Good’s programs and overall mission.